littlebizzy/export-database/readme.txt

 = How can I change this plugin's settings? =

-There is a settings page to "export" your database, no settings needed.
+There is a basic Tools page to "export" your database, no settings needed.

 = I have a suggestion, how can I let you know? =

 Please avoid leaving negative reviews in order to get a feature implemented.
 Instead, we kindly ask that you post your feedback on the wordpress.org support forums by tagging this plugin in your post.
 If needed, you may also contact our homepage.

 == Changelog ==

+= 1.0.8 =
+* added warning for Multisite installations
+* updated recommended plugins

 = 1.0.7 =
 * tested with WP 4.9